Guide to Nursing Homes: Understanding Care, Costs, and Options

 Medicaid Eligibility

-State Variation: Eligibility and benefits can vary by state.
+State Variation: Eligibility criteria and benefits can vary widely by state.

 Source: CMS/State Medicaid agencies